 Address: Blk 211 Lorong 8, Toa Payoh, #01-01, Singapore 310211

 #9 Ah Bong’s Italian

 Instead of being fancy hawker food, Ah Bong’s Italian is more of hawker food turn fancy.
 Rather than the common spaghetti Bolognese or carbonara, the menu here is ever-changing.
-It’s so “hip” that even the pasta is served on old school chicken plate.
+It’s so “hip” that even the pasta is served on an old-school chicken plate.
 I ordered the Spicy Prawn Aglio Olio ($14) has linguine tossed with prawn, zucchini and celery.
-The pasta was cooked al dente, and the chili flakes added a tinge of spiciness to this dish.
-Nonetheless, it lacked in the garlic flavors.
+The pasta was cooked al dente, and the chilli flakes added a tinge of spiciness to this dish.
+Nonetheless, it lacked in the garlic flavours.

 #10 Two Wings

 The Chicken Wings ($8.50/4pcs, $12.50/6pcs, $24/12pcs) are only freshly fried upon order.
 What arrived on our tables are beautifully fried until golden brown.
 There is literally no traces of oil on the skin.
 As I sink my teeth into the meat, I get the immediate crispy crunch from the skin before the tender and moist meat.
 Something else worth mentioning is the homemade garlic chilli sauce which is similar to the ones we eat for chicken rice.
 It’s more zesty with strong garlic flavour.
 Superb pairing with the wings!

 Address: Blk 119 Bukit Merah Lane 1 #01-40 Singapore 151119

 Opening Hours: Tue-Sun 12pm – 3pm; 6pm – 11pm.
 Closed on Mon.